All Posts

 Two of the most common client frustrations are lack of information and lack of communication.
 Here, at Harvell and Collins, P.A., we try to do our very best to disseminate useful legal information and increase communication.
 Our BLOG is just one way that we attempt to accomplish these objectives.
 Please read through our entries and if there are any particular topics you would like addressed let us know.

-Let's Talk Legal: What is a Last Will and Testament?
+Let's Talk Legal: The Will Caveat

-Let's Talk Legal: Power of Attorney
+Let's Talk Legal: All About That Power of Attorney

 See How Our Team Can Help You